jonathanlee06/NFC/README.md

 # NFC
-A simple NFC tile toggle for Android
+A simple NFC tile toggle for Android.
+Note that this repo moving forward will be a playground for testing different NFC capabilities, not limited to enable/disable NFC service

 >Note that this app requires a rooted phone or manually grant permission to allow the app to alter the NFC setting.
 To do this, issue the following adb command:
 ```bash